Mino Caggiula

 Cosimo Mino Caggiula (born 1977) is an Italian-Swiss architect mainly active in Lugano and Milan.
-He is known for residential projects in Ticino including the Blade Residence in Canobbio and Nizza Paradise Residence in Paradiso, which have received coverage in Domus and The Plan.
-Caggiula has been described as a student of Steven Holl.
+He is known for residential projects in Ticino including the Blade Residence in Canobbio and Nizza Paradise Residence in Paradiso.

 Career

 Caggiula studied at the Mendrisio Academy of Architecture (USI).
-Early in his career he worked in the United States with Steven Holl; Domus has referred to him as Holl's student.
+Early in his career he worked in the United States with Steven Holl.

 He later established his practice in Lugano and Milan; the company was incorporated in Switzerland in 2014 as Mino Caggiula Architects SA.